menuclose

 Mobile trading apps

-The eToro U.K. mobile app is very sophisticated and offers far more than the mobile app offering of traditional brokers including Halifax, Barclays and Fidelity.
-You can easily see your watch list, view markets, find investments and see what other traders are doing.
-You can even simulate the portfolio of investing legend Warren Buffet.
+The eToro U.K. mobile app is very sophisticated and offers far more than the mobile app offering of traditional brokers, such as Halifax, Barclays and Fidelity.
+You can easily see your watchlist, view markets, find investments and see what other traders are doing.
+You can even simulate the portfolio of investing legend Warren Buffett through a Warren Buffett-themed Smart Portfolio.

 Elizabeth's take:

 "I found the eToro app one of the best among the brokers we reviewed as it’s easy to navigate and there are loads of features and functions.
-It’s easy to buy and sell stock through the app, and you can easily search by category such as ‘dividend’, recently added or popular stocks."
+It’s easy to buy and sell stock through the app, and you can easily search by category such as ‘dividend’, recently added or popular stocks.
+A new screening tool on the mobile app lets you also sort by sector, such as construction, retail, or medical technology."

 Elizabeth Anderson